tox-dev/toml-fmt/tox-toml-fmt/docs/index.rst

 Via ``CLI``
 ~~~~~~~~~~~

-:pypi:`tox-toml-fmt` is a CLI tool that needs a Python interpreter (version 3.7 or higher) to run.
+:pypi:`tox-toml-fmt` is a CLI tool that needs a Python interpreter (version 3.10 or higher) to run.
 We recommend either
-:pypi:`pipx` or :pypi:`uv` to install tox into an isolated environment.
+:pypi:`pipx` or :pypi:`uv` to install tox-toml-fmt into an isolated environment.
 This has the added benefit that later you'll
-be able to upgrade tox without affecting other parts of the system.
+be able to upgrade tox-toml-fmt without affecting other parts of the system.
 We provide method for ``pip`` too here but we
 discourage that path if you can:

 .. tab:: uv